mpaglia0/Iudas/README.md

 Starting from **Z v.3.0** Security has been kept in great account also.

-In the repo you can find a sample of ``.htaccess`` with many suggestions about safe server configuration parameters.
+In the repo you can find a sample of ``.htaccess`` file with some suggestions about safe server configuration parameters.

 :warning: This file has to be considered as a simple suggestion only.
 NEVER apply any line of code if you do not know what you are exactly doing!